 - My Diabetes Mistakes – Again, I just used diabetes as a generic term.

-To all people affected by Type 1 Diabetes, I apologize for contributing to the stereotyping!
+I apologize for contributing to the stereotyping!
 I will continue to help raise awareness about the differences.